-Our Whole Day Afternoon Kindergarten program will open the eyes of your young student to the joys of learning.
-It provides an excellent foundation for the rest of your child’s elementary years.
-It is such an important time of growth for children.
+Our Kindergarten program will open the eyes of your young student to the joys of learning.
+We provide an excellent foundation for your child’s elementary years.
 Experiences students have in kindergarten help to set them on a successful path through school.
 Not only does our program include our academic rigor but also places emphasis on:

-• Foundational Bible stories, history and learning of God’s love for them
+• Foundational Bible stories, history and learning about God’s relationship with them

 • Development of character in your child’s social, emotional, physical and intellectual growth

-• Instruction by special teachers in music, physical education and art
+• Instruction by teachers in music, physical education and art

-• Enrichment through recess and special fun activities
+• Socialization through recess and special fun activities

-• Building strong foundation of skills and knowledge to move towards independence
+• Building skills and knowledge to move towards independence

 • Hands-on experiences so children are actively engaged in learning